 The goal is to get double or triple the sales volume in a short span of time.
-When you do the math, offering discounts and freebies in exchange for higher velocity (rate at which money comes in) equals bigger profits than on a typical day.
+When you do the math, offering discounts and freebies in exchange for higher volume should equal larger profits than on a typical day.
 This is, by the way, how corporations earn big despite having small margins on each individual item.

 2. Holiday Specials